 Charging at home

-If you are looking to invest in an electric vehicle, there is a useful comparison tool on the Energy Saving Trust website which illustrates how the initial purchase cost is usually off-set by the fuel savings over a number of years.
-They also offer interest free loans available for individuals and businesses to purchase electric vehicles.
+If you are looking to invest in an electric vehicle, there is a useful advice on the Energy Saving Trust website.
+They may also offer interest free loans for individuals and businesses to purchase new and second-hand electric vehicles and home chargers.

-Depending on your mileage, you may need to charge your electric car several times a week.
+Depending on your mileage, you may only need to charge your electric car once or twice a week.

 If you have a driveway

-If you have a driveway or other safe place to park and plug in close to your house it is relatively easy to install a smart charging point, and you could even get a government grant to reduce the cost.
+If you have a driveway or other safe place to park and plug in close to your house it is relatively easy to install a smart charging point.
 Although most electric vehicles come with a cable which you can plug into a normal 3-pin socket, a smart charging point will allow you the greatest control over your energy use, with access to an agile tariff and options to charge when grid energy is 'greenest'.

 Council tenants should contact permissions@eastlothian.gov.uk if you are looking to install a charger on a council house.
 Private tenants should discuss with their landlord.